joshbegley/nyt-latest/README.md

-**Tiger Woods Withdraws From PGA Championship**\
+**Tiger Woods Withdraws from PGA Championship**\
-`Recovering from severe leg injuries from a car crash last year, he had struggled at the Masters and now again at the P.G.A.
-Championship.`\
+`Recovering from leg injuries from a car crash last year, he had struggled at the Masters and now again at the PGA Championship.`\
 https://nytimes.com/2022/05/21/sports/golf/tiger-woods-pga-championship.html?searchResultPosition=1

 **Early Voting Wins Preakness Stakes**\